K-ST: A Formal Executable Semantics of the Structured Text Language for PLCs: Evaluation

-After that, by analyzing those programs that have different results on K-ST and OpenPLC, we find that the reasons for the different results are mainly due to the differences in underlying implementations between $\mathtt{K}$ and OpenPLC.
-For example, for integer mode operation $-7\ \text{MOD}\ 3$, the running result of K-ST is $-1$, and the running result of OpenPLC is $2$.
-From a mathematical point of view, both results are correct, but they will have a completely different impact on the following operations.
-Then we run the program again in CODESYS, and the results of CODESYS are the same as K-ST.
+After that, by analyzing those programs that have different results on K-ST and OpenPLC, we find that the reasons for the different results are mainly due to the differences in underlying implementations between $\mathbb{K}$ and OpenPLC.
+For example, for integer mode operation $-7\ \text{MOD}\ 3$, the execution result of K-ST is $-1$, whereas the result for OpenPLC is $2$.
+From a mathematical point of view, both results are correct, but they will have a completely different impact on any following operations.
+When we run the program again in CODESYS, the results of CODESYS were the same as K-ST.

-For those samples that K-ST cannot run normally, but OpenPLC can execute normally, our analysis found some bugs in OpenPLC, which cause some error programs can be executed in OpenPLC.
-For example, OpenPLC can check explicit division 0 operations but allow the execution of implicit division 0 operations.
+For those samples that K-ST cannot run normally but OpenPLC can execute normally, our analysis found some bugs in OpenPLC.
+For example, while OpenPLC can check explicit divide-by-zero operations, it allows the execution of implicit divide-by-zero operations.
 TABLE~\ref{tab:OpenPLC} details all functional deficiencies and bugs we found in OpenPLC.
 We show some relevant case studies in APPENDIX~B. Considering that Beremiz can be regarded as an updated version of OpenPLC, we have retested the inconsistencies we found in Beremiz.
 We found that in the latest Beremiz, it fixes some problems, including negative MOD operation results and ``VAR'' parsing exceptions.
 But other bugs and shortcomings still exist.
-So in response to these problems in OpenPLC, we have submitted them to OpenPLC and Beremiz developers and are waiting for their confirmation \footnote{https://bitbucket.org/automforge/matiec\_git/issues?status=new \&status=open}.
+In response to these problems in OpenPLC, we have submitted them to the OpenPLC and Beremiz developers and are waiting for their confirmation\footnote{\url{https://bitbucket.org/automforge/matiec\_git/issues?status=new \&status=open}}.
 [2]{ }